LIVE MORE LIFE, BE MORE iIrish

 Most years, this is a day of parades and family gatherings.
 Pick up baseball games, hot dogs, burgers and watermelon, fireworks, and Old Glory in prominent displays of our patriotism.
 Sometimes with all the preparations or traveling to all of the events we plan on this national summer holiday, we miss the opportunity to reflect on what it means to be a patriot.

-Webster’s defines a patriot as “one who loves his or her country.”
+Webster defines a patriot as “one who loves his or her country.”
 No one side or the other, no north or south, no east or west, no political agenda, no social or economic status.
 “One who loves his or her country.”

-When John Winthrop, the governor of the Massachusetts Bay Colony from 1630 – 1649, gave a speech outlining the moral vision he and his fellow colonists hoped to establish in the New World, he included this passage from 1 Corinthians: If one member suffers all suffer with it; if one be in honor, all rejoice in it.
+When John Winthrop, the governor of the Massachusetts Bay Colony from 1630 – 1649, gave a speech outlining the moral vision he and his fellow colonists hoped to establish in the New World, he included this passage from 1 Corinthians: If one member suffers all suffer with it; if one is in honor, all rejoice in it.

 Formation of Political Parties